Sponsor a Refugee

 SAHs can authorize other groups in the community to sponsor refugees under their agreements.
 These groups are referred to as Constituent Groups (CGs).
 Your Constituent Group can be made up of friends, relatives, community members — people you bring together who are committed to taking on the role of private sponsor.
 You can then approach a SAH and work under its umbrella.

-Working with a SAH connects you to a wealth of information and experience, as many of them have been facilitating sponsorships for many years.
+Working with a SAH connects you to a wealth of information and experience, as many of them have been facilitating sponsorships for years.
 Each SAH works a little differently from the next, so sponsorship groups need to determine which one best suits them.
 Many SAHs are religious organizations that welcome sponsorship groups of any or no faith; however, some require sponsorship groups to work through their congregations.
-Some SAHs are registered charities that can hold funds raised for the sponsorship in trust for your group, and issue tax receipts for donations.
+Some SAHs are registered charities that can hold funds raised for the sponsorship in trust for your group and issue tax receipts for donations, others are not.
 The Canadian Refugee Sponsorship Agreement Holders Association has more information, news and links.

 Group of Five